Norway Debate: Chamberlain's opening speech

 Chamberlain began by reminding the House of his statement on Thursday, 2 May, five days earlier, when it was known that British forces had been withdrawn from Åndalsnes.
 He was now able to confirm that they had also been withdrawn from Namsos to complete the evacuation of Allied forces from central and southern Norway (the campaign in northern Norway continued).
 Chamberlain attempted to treat the Allied losses as unimportant and claimed that British soldiers "man for man (were) superior to their foes".
 He praised the "splendid gallantry and dash" of the British forces but acknowledged they were "exposed ... to superior forces with superior equipment".

 Chamberlain then said he proposed "to present a picture of the situation" and to "consider certain criticisms of the government".
 He stated that "no doubt" the withdrawal had created a shock in both the House and the country.
-At this point, the interruptions began as a Labour member shouted: "All over the world".
+At this point, the interruptions began as a Labour member, Ben Smith shouted: "And abroad", and an unnamed member added: "All over the world".

 Chamberlain sarcastically responded that "ministers, of course, must be expected to be blamed for everything".
 This provoked a heated reaction with several members derisively shouting: "They missed the bus!"
 The Speaker had to call on members not to interrupt, but they continued to repeat the phrase throughout Chamberlain's speech and he reacted with what has been described as "a rather feminine gesture of irritation".
 He was eventually forced to defend the original usage of the phrase directly, claiming that he would have expected a German attack on the Allies at the outbreak of war when the difference in armed power was at its greatest.

 Chamberlain's speech has been widely criticised.
 Roy Jenkins called it "a tired, defensive speech which impressed nobody".
 Liberal MP Henry Morris-Jones said Chamberlain looked "a shattered man" and spoke without his customary self-assurance.
 When Chamberlain insisted that "the balance of advantage lay on our side", Liberal MP Dingle Foot could not believe what he was hearing and said Chamberlain was denying the fact that Britain had suffered a major defeat.
 The backbench Conservative MP Leo Amery said Chamberlain's speech left the House in a restive and depressed, though not yet mutinous, state of mind.
 Amery believed that Chamberlain was "obviously satisfied with things as they stood" and, in the government camp, the mood was actually positive as they believed they were, in John Colville's words, "going to get away with it".